 - Interface could be more streamlined

-We love our user interface to be on a minimalistic side, and luckily, you can disable all the elements that you don’t need with just a couple of clicks.
-That’s what Brave is all about!
+We love our user interface to be on the minimalistic side.
+Luckily, you can disable all the elements you don’t need on Brave with just a couple of clicks.

-Brave Browser doesn’t have any of these flashy features, but it makes up for it with some outstanding security and privacy features.
+Brave Browser has no flashy features, but it has some outstanding security and privacy features.

-If you’re a casual user that uses social media frequently or you use messaging apps as your primary method of communication, then Opera is a perfect choice for you.
+If you’re a casual user that uses social media frequently or messaging apps as your primary method of communication, then Opera is a perfect choice for you.

 That being said, if the main asset you want from a browser is security and privacy, Brave may be a better choice for you as it offers more options.